Information for Spring 2020 Admitted Students

 2. Choose your own insurance plan that covers you in the U.S. and meets the requirements of the J-1 visa program.
 You are responsible for determining that your insurance meets the requirements of the J-1 exchange visitor program.
 Contact your insurance provider directly if you have questions about how to use your insurance in the U.S. and whether it covers the benefits required by the J-1 visa program.
 UConn is not able to review foreign insurance policies to determine if coverage meets the J-1 requirements, you must check with the provider to confirm.

 Important: If you do not want the UConn insurance, you must waive/decline it by February 5th, 2020 or you will be automatically enrolled and responsible for the cost.
 If you want to be enrolled in the UConn insurance, do nothing – you will be automatically enrolled.
 The UConn insurance meets the Insurance Requirement for J-1 Exchange Visitors.
 Follow the link for directions on how to waive/decline the UConn Insurance through the Student Admin system.
-The waiver process will start on June 1st and you have until September 15th to complete it.

 You must complete and submit the Student Health History Form by December 1st.
 UConn Student Health Services will email you separately with a packet of information and this form.
 If you have questions about completing it, please contact Student Health Services at email@example.com or by calling +1 860 486 0750.
 The completion and submission of the Health History Form in advance of your arrival at UConn is mandatory.